Hybrid power: Solar and wind

 Another example of a hybrid energy system is a photovoltaic array coupled with a wind turbine.
 This would create more output from the wind turbine during the winter, whereas during the summer, the solar panels would produce their peak output.
 Hybrid energy systems often yield greater economic and environmental returns than wind, solar, geothermal or trigeneration stand-alone systems by themselves.

-A combine use of wind-solar systems results, in many places, to a smoother power output since the resources are anti-correlated.
+Combined use of wind+solar systems results, in many places, in a smoother/cleaner power output since the resources are anti-correlated.
 Therefore, the combined use of wind and solar systems is crucial for a large-scale grid integration.

 In 2019 in western Minnesota, a $5m hybrid system was installed.
 It runs 500 kW of solar power through the inverter of a 2 MW wind turbine, increasing the capacity factor and reducing costs by $150,000 per year.
 Purchase contracts limits the local distributor to a 5% maximum of self-generation.

-The Pearl River Tower in Guangzhou, China, will mix solar panel on its windows and several wind turbines at different stories of its structure, allowing this tower to be energy positive.

-In several parts of China & India, there are lighting pylons with combinations of solar panels and wind-turbines at their top.
-This allows space already used for lighting to be used more efficiently with two complementary energy productions units.
-Most common models use horizontal axis wind-turbines, but now models are appearing with vertical axis wind-turbines, using a helicoidal shaped, twisted-Savonius system.

 Solar panels on the already existing wind turbines has been tested, but produced blinding rays of light that posed a threat to airplanes.
 A solution was to produce tinted solar panels that do not reflect as much light.
 Another proposed design was to have a vertical axis wind turbine coated in solar cells that are able to absorb sunlight from any angle.

 Other solar hybrids include solar-wind systems.
 The combination of wind and solar has the advantage that the two sources complement each other because the peak operating times for each system occur at different times of the day and year.
 The power generation of such a hybrid system is more constant and fluctuates less than each of the two component subsystems.